 To use, you can select multiple objects and then use the symbol stipplism plugin.

-To work, you must have at least one symbol to be able to select.
+To work, you must have at least one symbol to be able to select from the symbols list.
 Set the preview to be on otherwise you will see nothing but if you have a complex imagery then perhaps it is best to leave the preview off.

-The symbols on the left are from the cross symbols set for Illustrator available on the graphicxtras site
+The symbols on the right are from the cross symbols set for Illustrator available on the graphicxtras site

 Once you have finished, click OK and then to use the item as a set of actual paths that can be used in AI, use the object menu and expand appearance and then expand command.
 You can also use the artworks as live effects and you can modify the result via the appearance panel.